 The engineering team designed the Integra suspension to deliver neutral handling characteristics and provide the driver with high-quality feedback and excellent traction.
 The spring/shock combination offers both a resilient ride and precise handling.
 Each shock absorber uses a 30 mm cylinder and is equipped with an exclusive progressive valve unit, which opens progressively in response to wheel loads.
 Most shock valves are designed to either open completely or close completely in response to vertical wheel loads.
 This system provides better ride quality along with excellent handling.

-HIGH-RIGIDITY BRAKE CALIPERS AND ANTI-LOCK BRAKE
+HIGH-RIGIDITY BRAKE CALIPERS AND ANTILOCK BRAKE SYSTEM (ABS)

-All Integra models feature 4-wheel disc brakes, with ventilated rotors at the front and solid rotors at the rear.
+All Integra models feature four-wheel disc brakes, with ventilated rotors at the front and solid rotors at the rear.
 For maximum rigidity of the braking system and to provide a short pedal stroke, the front brake calipers are large, stout units that have a higher resistance to flexing and "spread" under severe braking conditions.

 TORQUE-SENSING ROTARY VALVE STEERING GEAR